Bored or stressed, they are simply our kids.

-In the Emotion-Based Prevention Program, children engaged in activities that created mild emotions like reading books about characters that have emotional episodes as teachers helped them articulate their feelings, understand the causes of these emotions, and take appropriate action to regulate them.
+In the Emotion-Based Prevention Program, children engaged in activities that created mild emotions like reading books about characters who have emotional episodes as teachers helped them articulate their feelings, understand the causes of these emotions, and take appropriate action to regulate them.

 To regulate anger, for instance, children were taught to hug a pillow to reduce anger-generated arousal, take three deep breaths, and then use words to negotiate.

 The study to test the effectiveness of the intervention to promote emotion knowledge recruited 177 preschool students and 26 teachers who were involved in a low-income preschool Head Start program in the rural mid-Atlantic states.
-The Emotions Course (EC) and Emotion-Based Prevention (EBP) Program were delivered in three parts:
+The Emotions Course and Emotion-Based Prevention Program were delivered in three parts:

-- a two-hour workshop before the semester began to help teachers learn how to teach the Emotions Course in their classroom;
+- A two-hour workshop before the semester began to help teachers learn how to teach the Emotions Course in their classroom

-The validity and effectiveness of the intervention program were assessed in three ways, and all the measures were scored the week before the intervention began and again at the end of the intervention:
+The validity and effectiveness of the intervention program were assessed in three ways, and all the measures were scored the week before the intervention began and again at the end of the intervention.

-- teachers rated the children on both emotion knowledge and frequency of expressing positive emotions like interest and joy during class;
+- Teachers rated the children on both emotion knowledge and frequency of expressing positive emotions like interest and joy during class.

-- trained raters objectively scored the frequency with which each child displayed negative emotional episodes during class.
+- Trained raters objectively scored the frequency with which each child displayed negative emotional episodes during class.

-- teachers rated that the children in the experimental group expressed positive emotions significantly more frequently after 20 weeks
+- Teachers rated that the children in the experimental group expressed positive emotions significantly more frequently after 20 weeks.

-- raters scored the children in the same group as displaying a considerably lower number of negative emotional episodes over the same period
+- Raters scored the children in the same group as displaying a considerably lower number of negative emotional episodes over the same period.

-- teachers rated children in their class as displaying fewer post-intervention negative emotions and more post-intervention social competence
+- Teachers rated children in their class as displaying fewer post-intervention negative emotions and more post-intervention social competence.

 Overall, this intervention was a success story because it showed that children could increase their emotion knowledge, and, when they do, they increase their capacity for effective emotion regulation.